The site of Dmitry A. Ryndyk

 My research interest is focused on development of the theoretical and computational methods for quantum transport at nanosale and application to the following fields.

 A) Quantum Materials.
-The challenging task is calculation of material parameters (mechanical, electrical, thermal, thermoelectrical, magnetic, etc.) from first principles.
+Challenging task is calculation of material parameters (mechanical, electrical, thermal, thermoelectrical, magnetic, etc.) from first principles.
 Especially important is quantum atomistic approach for modeling of new low-dimensional materials (“beyond graphene”).

 B) Nanoscale Systems and Devices.
 New 1-10 nanometer size devices and especially devices based on novel quantum materials, require new computational methods for modeling.